vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 the other:

 <div>
-p ::   bτ <br>
+p ::   bλ <br>
-pη      pτ <br>
+pτ pλ <br>
 p b
 </div>
 {: .quote .example}
 Rule (T.1) <a name="T.1">
 {: .examplecaption}

-Rule (T.1) essentially defines the concept of a scope partitioner: a word refers to an object if and only if that object realizes its scope partitioner.
+Rule (T.1) essentially defines the concept of a reference partitioner: a word refers to an object if and only if that object realizes its scope partitioner.

 Second, the following identity holds for all `b`

 <div>
-bτι =  b
+bλι =  b
 </div>
 {: .quote .example}
 Rule (T.2) <a name="T.2">
 {: .examplecaption}

 Rule (T.2) is sometimes called the "tattvavān tad eva" [तत्ववान् तदेव] rule and connects the concept of type abstraction with realization.
-Note that when we stack operators, the order of operations is left associative.
-I.E 'xτι' is interpreted as '(xτ)ι'.
+Recall that when we stack operators, the order of operations is left associative.
+I.E 'xλι' is interpreted as '(xλ)ι'.

 From (T.1) and (T.2), we can derive another core equivalence.
 Given any two symbols `p` and `b`, the following assertions